AIS-recruiting/engineer-intern/README.md

 ## Instructions:

-Fork the provided GitHub repository [repository URL] to create your own copy.
+Fork this repository [[repository URL](https://github.com/AIS-recruiting/engineer-intern)] to create your own copy.

 Clone the forked repository to your local development environment.